Events at the Lower Granville Hall in Port Royal

 Book Club

-Join a lighthearted book club starting this fall.
+Join a lighthearted book club.
 All genres are open to be explored.
-At our first meeting, we will explore The Librarianist by Patrick deWitt, a bestselling Canadian Author.
+You can find the current book we are reading on our Facebook page under events, or email LowerGranvilleHall@gmail.com to inquire.
 Meetings every month to discuss a book. $2 donation.

-Pre-registration required, $95 for each series of 8 classes.
+Pre-registration required.
 Classes are relaxed and friendly and based on the Yang style of Tai Chi.
 A gentle flowing exercise, Tai Chi offers benefits for people at all fitness levels.
-To register or for more information, contact paulchessman@gmail.com
+To register or for more information please visit www.northmountaintaichi.ca

 PAST EVENTS